frctl/fractal-docs/docs/guide/customisation/web-themes.md

 npm install git+ssh://git@github.com/<repo-owner>/<repo>.git
 ```

-Then in the ~@TODOLINK @project-settings', 'setup file') }} for each of your projects you can `require` and use your subclassed theme:
+Then in the [setup file](../project-settings.html) for each of your projects you can `require` and use your subclassed theme:

 ```js
 // fractal.js